IpsumDominum/Font-Style-Transfer-For-Historical-Document-Recognition/README.md

-# Font Style Transfer OCR Could Be All You Need (Auckland University COMPSCI760 Project)
+#  Is Font Style Transfer All You Need For Historical Document Recognition?
+(Auckland University COMPSCI760 Project)

 ### Setup python / enviornment